TitanTechSol/Fitness-interval-timer/sounds/Audio3.md

 Do 20 Russian twists
 Do 20 bicycle crunches
 Do 20 flutter kicks
-Do 20–30 seconds side plank each side
+Do 30 of seconds side plank each side
 Do 10 leg raises
 Do 10 dumbbell goblet squats
 Do 10 dumbbell overhead presses